redouterjs/react-router-template/README.md

 Provides a flexible promise-based server-side rendering of react-router routes.

-A renderer is created by passing in four parameters:
+A renderer is created by passing in an options object with four parameters:

-* routes - basically the routes required for react-router to match against
+* `routes` - basically the routes required for react-router to match against
-* createElement - optional function passed to the `<RouterContext>`
+* `createElement` - optional function passed to the `<RouterContext>`
-* wrapComponent - optional function that is passed the resulting `<RouterContext>`, allowing you to wrap / compose it in Providers or other additional React components
+* `wrapComponent` - optional function that is passed the resulting `<RouterContext>`, allowing you to wrap / compose it in Providers or other additional React components
-* wrapHtml - optional function that allows you to decorate the resultant HTML rendered e.g. appending `<!doctype html>`
+* `wrapHtml` - optional function that allows you to decorate the resultant HTML rendered e.g. appending `<!doctype html>`

 The renderer itself is a function that takes only one argument, and expects the argument to be an object with the `originalUrl` property.
 Usually, you can just pass in the `req` object from express.